petejohanson/hy-res/README.md

 The optional `options` parameter will be passed to the underlying [`$http`](https://docs.angularjs.org/api/ng/service/$http) service call.
 Use options if you need to override the HTTP method for the call, provide query parameters, etc.

+#### resolvedUrl(data)

+The `resolvedUrl` function of a `HyRes.WebLink` can be used to see what the final resolved URL will be for the link once processing:

+* URI Template parameters passed in the `data` argument.
+* Converting any relative URLs to absolute ones given the context of the web link, i.e. the URL of the response that contained the link.

 ### HyRes.LinkCollection

 If a `HyRes.Resource` instance contains multiple links for the same link relation, then following that relation will